Online LPN to BSN Programs in Illinois: Review Top Schools

 - Applicable health records

-Some schools also require admissions test scores, such as the HSEI A2 or ATI TEAS.
+- Some schools require test scores for admissions exams like the HSEI A2 or the ATI TEAS.

 What should I look for in an LPN to BSN program in Illinois?